January 2026 Volunteer News & Updates

 01/17/2026

-What to Expect in 2026
+January Updates: What to Expect in 2026

-Monthly Educational Meetings - every 3rd Tuesday (except May and December)
+Monthly Educational Meetings: Every 3rd Tuesday (except May and December)

-Book Club Discussions - Every-other 4th Tuesday
+Book Club Discussions: Every other 4th Tuesday

-Board Meetings - Every 2nd Tuesday (except July and December)
+Board Meetings: Every 2nd Tuesday (except July and December)

-Updates for the 2026 Volunteer Directory - February
+Updates for the 2026 Volunteer Directory: February

-Project Fair - March
+Project Fair: March

-Main Volunteer Season - April-October
+Main Volunteer Season: April-October

-Plant Sale - May 16th
+Plant Sale: May 16th

-Garden Gate Tours - June-September
+Garden Gate Tours: June-September

-New Applicant Interviews - October
+New Applicant Interviews: October

 New Name Updates

-In the coming weeks, all returning Ramsey County volunteers (2025 interns, active, and emeritus active) will be receiving a new name badge and shirt to wear while volunteering.
-The new badges will replace "Master Gardener" with "Garden Education Volunteer," and, like all badges produced starting this year, they will show first names and last name initials only.
-(See Name Badge Change-up update below) Details about shirt orders are still in the works but watch for a message from rcname@umn.edu asking you for your preferred size.
-You can find more information about the name change on our website.
+In the coming weeks, all returning Ramsey County volunteers (2025 interns, active, and emeritus active) will receive a new name badge and shirt.
+The new badges will change "Master Gardener" to "Garden Education Volunteer."
+They will display first names and last name initials only.
+(See Name Badge Change-up update below.)

 Double-Check Your Contact Info

-If you have changes to your email, phone number, home address or involvement for 2026, please fill in this form or contact RCMG2@umn.edu.
+If you have changes to your email, phone number, home address, or involvement for 2026, please fill in this form or contact RCMG2@umn.edu.

 RCMG Materials Check-In